msuhail1997/Amazon-Review-Classifier--NLP/README.md

 # Amazon Reviews Classifier - Pytorch (NLP)

--Amazon reviews were classified as rating scores between 1-5.
+- Amazon reviews were classified as rating scores between 1-5.

--The models implemented were
+- The models implemented were
   - LogReg
   - Self Attention with LSTM, BiLSTM, GRU, RNN.